7.6 Human Body Cavities

 What Are Body Cavities?

 The human body, like that of many other multicellular organisms, is divided into a number of body cavities.
-A is a fluid-filled space inside the body that holds and protects internal organs.
+A body cavity is a fluid-filled space inside the body that holds and protects internal organs.
 Human body cavities are separated by membranes and other structures.
 The two largest human body cavities are the ventral cavity and dorsal cavity.
 These two body cavities are subdivided into smaller body cavities.
 Both the dorsal and ventral cavities and their subdivisions are shown in the Figure 7.6.2 diagram.

 Body Cavities